Pet AnimalsCat Breeds

 FAQs

-Created in the United States in the 1980s, the Nebelung is a rare cat breed that has become prized for its long, soft coat and understated, mild-mannered personality.
+Originating in the United States during the 1980s, the Nebelung is a rare cat breed highly valued for its luscious, lengthy coat and composed gentle temperament.

-3 thoughts on “Nebelung: Weight, Lifespan, Personality, Care Special Info
+3 thoughts on “Nebelung Cat: Weight, Lifespan, Personality, Care Special Info

 Leave a Reply